Multithreading in Java with Example Program

 Consider a program as shown in the below figure.
 The program is divided into two parts.
 These parts may represent two separate blocks of code or two separate methods that can perform two different tasks of the same program.Thread based multitasking (Multithreading) in Java

 Hence, a processor will create two separate threads to execute these two parts simultaneously.
 Each thread acts as an individual process that will execute a separate block of code.
+Thus, a processor has two threads that will perform two different tasks at a time.
+This multitasking is called thread-based multiple tasking.

 Advantage of Thread-based Multitasking over Process-Thread Multitasking